Arizona Alcohol Detox

 The symptoms of alcohol detox can be as mild as nausea and a headache.
-However, there are some people who experience more severe symptoms such as delirium tremens that are marked by hallucinations and/or seizures.
+However, some people experience more severe symptoms such as delirium tremens that are marked by hallucinations and/or seizures.

 If there is not a co-occurring condition or use of other drugs or treatment methods, alcohol withdrawal will typically consist of 3 phases.
 These phases are:

-Acute Withdrawal: This time frame will be dominated by autonomic nervous system hyperactivity and tremors.
+The acute withdrawal time frame will be dominated by the autonomic nervous system hyperactivity and tremors.
 It is during this time that a person is most at risk for seizures and tremors.
-Tremors and seizures often happen during the first 2 days after discontinuing consumption of alcohol and will peak at about 24 hours of not using.
+Tremors and seizures often happen during the first two days after discontinuing the consumption of alcohol and will peak at about 24 hours of not using.

 Some of the physiological symptoms that are commonly experienced during acute withdrawal include an increase in blood pressure, an increase in heart rate, profuse sweating, dysregulation of body temperature, and gastrointestinal issues such as nausea and vomiting.

-Early Abstinence: this is the second phase of detox.
-This phase is marked with low mood, anxiety, and a disturbance in sleep patterns.
-Elevated levels of anxiety typically resolves within three to six weeks after last using alcohol.
+Early abstinence is the second phase of detox.
+During early abstinence, a person may experience low mood, anxiety, and a disturbance in sleep patterns.
+Elevated levels of anxiety typically resolve within three to six weeks after last using alcohol.
 Women often take longer than men to move through this second phase of detox.

-Protracted Abstinence: this third and final phase includes dysphoria and elevated anxiety that may not be obvious, but normal insignificant challenges may provoke feelings of negativity, alcohol cravings, and relapse.
+Protracted abstinence is the third and final phase and includes dysphoria and elevated anxiety that may not be obvious, but normal insignificant challenges may provoke feelings of negativity, alcohol cravings, and relapse.

 How Alcohol Affects the Body Long Term

-Alcohol really takes a toll on the liver with repercussions including alcoholic hepatitis, fatty liver, cirrhosis, and fibrosis.
+Alcohol takes a toll on the liver with repercussions, including alcoholic hepatitis, fatty liver, cirrhosis, and fibrosis.